refresh-bio/microbialSPLASH/README.md

 The script performs the following actions:
 1. Extraction of compactor alignments targeting CAS proteins.
-2. Deduplication of overlapping alignments using greedy approach.
+2. Deduplication of overlapping alignments using a greedy algorithm.
 3. Extraction of corresponding compactors.

 #### Usage